Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 - postponed,
 - not integrated into cLogos, while still contributing valuable ideas or insights.

-A well-explained contribution remains valuable even when it is not ultimately integrated into the project.
+A well-explained contribution remains part of the project's collective learning, even when it is not ultimately integrated into the implementation.

 ---